This article applies to TeamViewer users with a Premium- or Corporate license.

 To get your hands on channel groups, log in to the Management Console and click your profile in the upper right corner.
 In the next window, go to General, and click the drop-down to the right of the desired license and select Create Channel Group.

 Take advantage of the service queue to organize customer support within and with your team.
 The service queue is best described as a ticket system for support requests.

 Your customer’s support requests are collected in the TeamViewer Management Console and displayed as service cases.
 Each time one of your customer’s needs help via TeamViewer, a new service case is created within your service queue.
 Your customers can for example create a service case by clicking a TeamViewer SOS button on their desktop.

 The individual service cases can be assigned to supporters within your team.
 Like an email in a ticket system, service cases can have different statuses from New to Closed or Expired.

 To solve a service case, it is possible to establish a remote session to the customer directly out of the TeamViewer Management Console.

-To get a first hands-on on the service queue, go to login.teamviewer.com --> Home --> Service queue --> Sessions.
+To get a first hands-on on the service queue, log in to the TeamViewer Management Console and navigate to Home > Service Queue

 The TeamViewer Management Console can also be used to configure TeamViewer settings for all your devices.